Dry

 Altered

-Conditions like menopause, chronic oral yeast infections, Alzheimer's disease, or stroke may change the ability to perceive
+perception: Conditions like menopause, chronic oral yeast infections, Alzheimer's disease, or stroke may change the ability to perceive

 oral sensations.